EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/06-update-workflow-service.md

 # 5.6: Update Workflow Service

-In this step, we will re-import `get_reviews_agent` in `backend/src/services/agent_workflow.py` and pass it to the `MultiAgentFlow` when initializing.
-This ensures the Reviews Agent is properly initialized and included in the workflow service.
+This section describes how `get_reviews_agent` is re-imported in `backend/src/services/agent_workflow.py` and passed to the `MultiAgentFlow` during initialization.
+Notice how this ensures the Reviews Agent is properly initialized and included in the workflow service.

 !!! info "**File location:** `backend/src/services/agent_workflow.py`"

 !!! info " **Purpose:** This step wires your Reviews Agent into the workflow service, so it can be used as part of the overall multi-agent orchestration."

-!!! danger "Import `get_reviews_agent` in `backend/src/services/agent_workflow.py` file."
+!!! info "Observe the import of `get_reviews_agent` in `backend/src/services/agent_workflow.py`."

 ```python
 from src.agents import (